omarandlorraine/strop/README.md

     	asla
     	aba

-Since the Motorola 6800 has no multiply instruction, it's generated some shifts and adds and things that implement a multiplication by 15.
+Since the Motorola 6800 has no multiply instruction, strop's generated some shifts and adds and things that implement a multiplication by 15.

 You might need something other than the miscellaneous built-in functions that